-Houston, August 29, 2018 – China General Chamber of Commerce – USA (CGCC) hosted the “Chinese Investment in the US: The Path Forward” forum in Houston, Texas.
+Houston, August 29, 2018 – China General Chamber of Commerce – USA (CGCC) and CGCC Foundation hosted the “Chinese Investment in the US: The Path Forward” forum in Houston, Texas.
 The event brought together over 180 top US and Chinese business professionals, local state and county officials and community leaders to discuss the various challenges faced by both American and Chinese companies in the ongoing trade war, their ways to navigate these challenges, their predictions on the future of the US-China business relationship, as well as highlights and key findings from the 2018 CGCC Annual Business Survey Report.

 The event started with opening remarks by CGCC Chairman and President and CEO of Bank of China USA, Xu Chen.
 Xu first thanked the honorable guests supporting this event, including Consul General Li Qiangmin from Consulate General of the People’s Republic of China in Houston, and County Judge Bob Hebert from Texas’ Fort Bend County.
 Xu stressed that the mutually beneficial economic relationship between China and the US has become the bedrock of cooperation between the world’s two largest economies and that the costs of tariff disputes will eventually be passed down to consumers.
 “Both nations can innovate and benefit far more through increased trade and cooperation, by exchanging ideas, goods, and services in an interdependent world,” said Xu.